 Build an Early Interest List (Pre-launch Strategies)

 You want to create anticipation before launching your product.
-Create an early interest list to validate your idea, but also to provide a ready audience eager to try your product upon release.
+Create an early interest list to validate your idea and provide a ready audience eager to try your product upon release— a core part of how to market an AI tool successfully.

 Develop a Compelling Landing Page

-Use platforms like LaunchList and Webflow to create a persuasive landing page.
-Clearly state the problem your AI tools solve and the value they will add to users, and include a call-to-action to join your waitlist.
+Utilize platforms like LaunchList and Webflow to design a compelling landing page.
+Clearly state the problem your AI tools solve and the value they will deliver to users, and include a call to action to join your waitlist.

 Offer Incentives for Sign-ups